 Combining the real-time aerial imaging that drones provide with advanced digital modeling offers even more opportunities to benefit Bechtel’s customers, stakeholders, and the natural environment.

 Bechtel’s projects are known for structures the public can see and the services they provide.
 But before anything is built, thousands of tons of dirt and rock must be taken away, brought to, or moved around at a job site.
-In a project like the Curtis Island LNG project in Australia, moving around 18.6 million cubic meters of earth—equivalent to about 8,500 times the size of a hot air balloon—can consume an enormous amount of a project’s time and budget.
+In a project like the Curtis Island LNG project in Australia, moving around 18.6 million cubic meters of earth, can consume an enormous amount of a project’s time and budget.

 Bechtel is applying the same advanced computing to earthworks that it has used to model intricate, technical parts of a project, with huge impacts.
 Cutting months from this phase of a project avoids thousands of hours of truck use and associated carbon emissions, cuts down on supplies and generated waste, and diminishes erosion from exposed earthworks.